richzw/ToolKit/tips/http.md

         - connection
           接收窗口 = Stream1 接收窗口 + Stream2 接收窗口 + ... + StreamN 接收窗口
 - [X.509 Encodings and Conversions](https://www.ssl.com/guide/pem-der-crt-and-cer-x-509-encodings-and-conversions/)
+  - The RSA, PKCS#1, SSL and TLS communities use the Distinguished Encoding Rules (DER) encoding of ASN.1 to represent keys and certificates in a portable format.
+  - The certificate and key information is stored in the binary DER for ASN.1, and applications providing RSA, SSL and TLS should use DER encoding to parse the data.
   - You may have seen digital certificate files with a variety of filename extensions, such as .crt, .cer, .pem, or .der.
 These extensions generally map to two major encoding schemes for X.509 certificates and keys: PEM (Base64 ASCII), and DER (binary).
   - PEM
     - PEM (originally “Privacy Enhanced Mail”) is the most common format for X.509 certificates, CSRs, and cryptographic keys.
 A PEM file is a text file containing one or more items in Base64 ASCII encoding, each with plain-text headers and footers (e.g. -----BEGIN CERTIFICATE----- and -----END CERTIFICATE-----)